-Communities need landscaping and green spaces to mitigate pollution and dust and extreme heat conditions in neighborhoods removal, Caltrans stated it was for "health and safety," but there was no further explanation or ability to petition the decision.
+Communities need landscaping and green spaces to mitigate pollution and dust and extreme heat conditions in neighborhoods

 - At the neighborhood level, there is a critical need for drought-resistant landscaping projects and green spaces that will not increase temperatures. - During the expansion of Highway 98, Caltrans removed landscaping.
 In response to complaints about the